patarapolw/patarapolw.github.io/README.md

 # patarapolw.github.io

+I have moved my blog to <https://patarapolw.github.io/blog>.

-Apparently, My homepage and blog is located at <https://polvcode.dev>
+My homepage and blog used to be <https://polvcode.dev>, though.